Bug report #4302

 Just for kicks, try using the land polygons from the same source, use the geos projection and identify an area that doesn't display.
 The identify highlight shows what happens to the data to projection transformation.

-#2 Updated by Steven Mizuno almost 13 years ago
+#2 Updated by Steven Mizuno about 13 years ago

 More information -